JakeSteam/blog-programming/_posts/2018-08-22-creating-a-custom-android-actionbar.md

     - Styles
 ---

 By default, new Android projects have an ActionBar at the top (also known as a title bar), which usually contains a title, an optional back button on the left, and optional action(s) on the right.
-For many cases, minor customisations to colour are enough, but if a project requires exactly meeting a client’s design more advanced functionality will need to be utilised.
+For many cases, minor customisations to colour are enough, but if a project requires exactly meeting a client's design more advanced functionality will need to be utilised.

 This tutorial will walk through the steps needed to turn a default ActionBar into a fully customised area of the screen, whilst keeping useful functionality like displaying a back button intact.
 Kotlin is used for [this sample project](https://github.com/JakeSteam/BlogCustomActionBar), but all code can be easily converted to Java.